 Since every person is different, only your physician can tell you what type of insulin therapy is best suited for your needs.

-Before recommending basal insulin, they’ll take into account your body size, diet, activity level, hormone levels, most recent A1C test results, and whether or not your pancreas is still producing insulin on its own.
+Before recommending basal insulin, they’ll take into account your most recent blood glucose monitoring results, diet, activity level, most recent A1C test results, and whether or not your pancreas is still producing insulin on its own.

 Your physician might consider changing your basal insulin dosage for several reasons.

-If you start to show higher blood glucose numbers during the day, then it’s normal for your basal insulin dose to be increased.
-If your numbers tend to go lower throughout the day, then your dose may need to be decreased.
+If your fasting or premeal blood glucose numbers are consistently higher than your target level, then your basal insulin dose may need to be increased.
+If your numbers tend to be lower than your target and you experience frequent low blood sugar (hypoglycemia), especially overnight or between meals, then your dose may need to be decreased.

-If there’s a substantial rise in your activity level, then a reduction in your basal insulin is almost always needed.
+If there’s a substantial rise in your activity level, then you may need a reduction in your basal insulin.

-If you’re anxious or stressed, your physician will more than likely decide to alter your dosing requirements.
+If you’re chronically anxious or stressed, your blood sugars may be higher, and your physician may decide to alter your dosage.
 Stress can decrease insulin sensitivity, which means the insulin doesn’t work as well in your body.
-You may need more insulin to keep your blood sugar in check.
+In this case, you may need more insulin to keep your blood sugar in check.

-If you’re sick, you’ll likely need extra basal insulin to help lower high blood glucose numbers caused by infection.
+If you’re sick, you may need a temporary increase in basal insulin to help lower high blood glucose numbers caused by infection, although this would only be necessary for long-term illness.
 According to the ADA, illness creates an enormous amount of physical stress on the body.

 Additionally, the Mayo Clinic cites that menstruation can impact a woman’s blood glucose levels.
 This is because changes in estrogen and progesterone can cause a temporary resistance to insulin.
-This might require an adjustment in dosage needs, but this can also change from month to month depending on the menstrual cycle.
-Blood glucose levels should be checked more frequently during menstruation and any changes should be reported to a physician.
+This might require an adjustment in dosage needs, and can also change from month to month depending on the menstrual cycle.
+Blood glucose levels should be checked more frequently during menstruation.
+Report any changes to your physician.

 Are there any side effects with basal insulin?

-Some other possible complications of basal insulin include weight gain, allergic reactions, and peripheral edema.
+Some other possible complications of basal insulin include: weight gain (though it’s less than with other types of insulin), allergic reactions, and peripheral edema.
 By consulting with your physician, you can gather more information on these side effects and whether or not you may be at risk.

-When it comes to basal insulin and other types of insulin therapy, your endocrinologist and diabetes educator can help guide you toward the treatment that is best suited for your needs and lifestyle.
+When it comes to basal insulin and other types of insulin therapy, your doctor, endocrinologist, and diabetes educator can help guide you toward the treatment that’s best suited for your needs and lifestyle.